All posts

 How do I seed a PostgreSQL database quickly?

-For a simple schema, psql -d mydb -f seed.sql with a file containing your INSERT statements is the fastest path.
-For Prisma projects, npx prisma db seed runs your prisma/seed.ts script.
-For any stack with more than 10-15 tables or complex FK relationships, Seedfast (seedfast seed --scope "...") generates valid data without a seed file.
+For a simple schema, psql -d mydb -f seed.sql with a file of INSERT statements is the fastest path, and Prisma projects can run npx prisma db seed to execute prisma/seed.ts directly.
+Once a stack passes 10-15 tables or the FK relationships get complex, Seedfast (seedfast seed --scope "...") generates valid data without a seed file at all.

 What is the difference between seeding and migrating a database?

-Migrations change database structure — creating tables, adding columns, setting constraints.
-Seeds populate the database with data.
-Migrations run in a fixed order and are versioned.
-Seeds should be idempotent and can run at any time after migrations.
-They solve different problems; keeping them separate is a best practice.
+Migrations change database structure — creating tables, adding columns, setting constraints — and run in a fixed, versioned order, while seeds populate that structure with data and should be idempotent so they can run any time after migrations.
+They solve different problems, which is why keeping them separate is standard practice.

 How do I make my database seed idempotent?

 Use ON CONFLICT DO NOTHING or ON CONFLICT DO UPDATE in your INSERT statements so they don't fail when the row already exists.
-For Prisma, use upsert().
-For Drizzle, use .onConflictDoNothing().
+Prisma uses upsert(); Drizzle uses .onConflictDoNothing().
 If you prefer a full reset, TRUNCATE ...
 RESTART IDENTITY CASCADE wipes the data and lets you re-insert from scratch.

 How do I seed a database in a Docker container?